Epson printer reporting Service Required error

 Use third-party SSC service utility

-In addition to the previous recommendations, users can install SSC Service Utility, a third-party program that allows you to adjust and customize many of the settings including the sensor that generates the error message.
+You can also install SSC Service Utility, a third-party program which can adjust many settings including the sensor that generates the error message.
 This utility supports the following models:

 C47, C48, C67, C68, C87, C88, CX3700, CX3800, CX3810, CX4100, CX4200, CX4500, CX4600, CX4700, CX4800, CX3650, CX6300, CX6400, CX6500, CX6600, CX3650, CX3700, CX5100, CX5300, CX7800, D68, D88, DX3800, DX3850, PictureMate, PM-970C, PM-A700, PM-G720, R220, R230, R320, R1800, R2400, RX420, RX425, RX620, RX430, RX500, RX510, RX520, RX600, RX610, RX700